FAQs

 Is coaching worth it?

-Absoultely, if you find a coach that suits you.
+Absolutely, if you find a coach that suits you.
 While seeking self-help or advice from a wise friend is often a great first step, it can be difficult when getting out of a rut, overwhelming or challenging for a number of reasons, such as finding help that really resonates with your context, or how it cashes out to action in real life.
-It can also be hard to identify your blindspots such as subconscious narratives and diffucult emotions alone.
-The right coach for you can help in many directions, such as offering insightful questions, new perspectives, mindsets, frameworks and tools.
-By exploring challenging problem areas that may feel knotty or unclear with the support of a professional coach it can bring greatly rewarding markers of 'levelling up' such as clarity, peace, progress or greater joy and depth.
+It can also be hard to identify your blindspots such as subconscious narratives and difficult emotions alone.
+The right coach for you can help in many directions and domains, such as offering insightful questions, new perspectives, embodiment experiences, frameworks and tools.
+By exploring challenging problem areas that may feel knotty or unclear with the support of a professional coach it can bring greatly rewarding markers of 'levelling up' such as clarity, peace, progress or greater joy and depth of experience.
 Think of coaching as a journey through uncharted territory with a skilled navigator by your side.
 Your coach has the expertise and tools to guide you, helping you to identify where you are, uncover any blockers, and create a roadmap to reach your desired destinations, without it getting overwhelming or impractical.
 With a coach's guidance, you can overcome the barriers, and take steps that actually help, and start to manifest the things that really matter to you.

 How long does it take to see results?